oneapi-src/level-zero-spec/scripts/tools/SYSMAN.md

 3. ::${T}_DIAG_RESULT_FAIL_CANT_REPAIR - Hardware had problems setting up repair.
 Card should be removed from the system.
 4. ::${T}_DIAG_RESULT_REBOOT_FOR_REPAIR - Hardware has prepared for repair and requires a reboot after which time workloads can resume submission.

-The function ::${t}SysmanDeviceWasRepaired() can be used to determine if the device has been repaired.
+The function ::${t}SysmanDeviceGetRepairStatus() can be used to determine if the device has been repaired.

 There are multiple diagnostic test suites that can be run and these are defined in the enumerator ::${t}_diag_type_t.
 The function
 ::${t}SysmanDiagnosticsGet() will enumerate each available test suite and the function ::${t}SysmanDiagnosticsGetProperties() can be used to determine